danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ### Lambda Authorizer configuration

-Now that our API is registered with Auth0, we need to take note of the following (public) properties, to later on configure our Lambda Authorizer:
+Now that our API is registered, we need to take note of the following (public) properties, to later on configure our Lambda Authorizer:

 - Token issuer: this is basically your Auth0 tenant.
 It always has the format `https://TENANT_NAME.REGION.auth0.com`.
 For example `https://danillouz.eu.auth0.com/`.
 - JWKS URI: this returns a <a href="https://auth0.com/docs/jwks" target="_blank" rel="noopener noreferrer">JSON Web Key Set (JWKS)</a>.
-The URI will be used by the Lambda Authorizer to fetch a public key from Auth0 and verify the token (more on that later).
+The URI will be used by the Lambda Authorizer to fetch a public key from Auth0 and verify a token (more on that later).
 It always has the format `https://TENANT_NAME.REGION.auth0.com/.well-known/jwks.json`.
 For example `https://danillouz.eu.auth0.com/.well-known/jwks.json`.
 - Audience: this is the "Identifier" you provided during registration (step 3).
 For example `https://api.danillouz.dev/account`.
 Note that this doesn't have to be a "real" endpoint.

 You can also find these values under the "Quick Start" tab of the API details screen (you were redirected there after registering the API).
 For example, click on the "Node.js" tab and look for these properties: